 This page is used to manage Lua sources and tasks on a per-model basis.
+This icon only appears if the radio finds task or source Lua scripts in the scripts folder at startup.

 Using Lua scripts it is possible to create custom sources such as for example custom sensors, or to create tasks that perform custom actions such as for example logging data to a file after flight is over.